sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/where do i belong/where-do-i-belong.md

 getIndexToIns([], 1) should return a number. - unsure what output of this test should be?

 # notes
+- 170224: refer to `sort.js`. trying to understand example from fcc article.
 - 170224: find out how to sort the elements in an array so they are in ascending order.
 - 170224: started. setup files.